Becoming A Mason

 The best way to get information is to talk to a Mason -- either online or in person.
-You can ask questions of real Freemasons on our Live Forum, or you can use the "Find a Lodge" at the "Ask A Freemason" website to find the Grand Lodge website in your state.
+You can ask questions of real Freemasons on this Live Forum.
+You can find a lodge in your state at the Masonic Lodge of Education.
 If you are a resident of the District or it's immediate surrounding area, you can visit the Grand Lodge of the District of Columbia.
 Most of these sites have Lodge Locators where you can find contact information for a Mason at a Lodge near you.
 That person, usually the Secretary of the Lodge, will answer your questions and provide you with additional information.
 If you would like, he can usually arrange a convenient time to meet, introduce you to some other members, give you a tour their building, and answer your questions.
 You may have some of the same questions as those below -- so take a look at the rest of the FAQ's.

 What are the requirements to become a Mason?

 Although exact membership requirements may vary slightly from country to country and state to state, generally anyone meeting the following primary requirements may petition a Lodge for membership:

 You are an adult male (usually at least 18 or 21, based on the individual jurisdiction) of good character and recommended by a Mason.

 You believe in a Supreme Being -- no atheist can become a Mason -- but we are not concerned with theological distinctions or your particular religious beliefs.